Mueller report: President Donald Trump

 On April 25, Trump denied the report's claim that he ordered former White House Counsel Don McGahn to fire Mueller.
 He tweeted:

-On April 26, speaking to the National Rifle Association (NRA), Trump said, "They tried for a coup; didn't work out so well.
+On April 26, speaking to the National Rifle Association of America (NRA), Trump said, "They tried for a coup; didn't work out so well.
 And I didn't need a gun for that one, did I?
 All was taking place at the highest levels in Washington, D.C. […] Corruption at the highest level.
 A disgrace.
 Spying, surveillance, trying for an overthrow – and we caught 'em, we caught 'em.
 Who would have thought in our country?
 But it's called […] 'draining the swamp'."

 On May 29, Trump said regarding the report "The Mueller report came out: no obstruction, no collusion, no nothing.
 It's a beautiful report."
 The next day Trump made a similar remark about Mueller's report saying "There's no obstruction, there's no collusion, there's no nothing.
 It's nothing but a witch hunt.
 A witch hunt by the media and the Democrats, they're partners."

 With Mueller set to testify to Congress about his report in July 2019, Trump falsely claimed in June 2019 that Mueller had illegally deleted communication records between Peter Strzok and Lisa Page (there were lost records which were later retrieved, but there is no indication Mueller was involved in processes on this matter).
 Trump declared in early July 2019 that Mueller "must" restrict his testimony to "the report".
 In late July 2019, Trump said that Mueller's testifying would be "bad" for Mueller.
 With Mueller's aide Aaron Zebley also about to testify to Congress, Trump criticized Zebley, characterizing him as a "Never Trumper lawyer" (Zebley has never donated to any political party).
 Trump also criticized Zebley for his role in private law practice representing Bill Cooper, who had connections to Bill and Hillary Clinton regarding her emails.